December 14, 2017

 You have created your target media list.
 It is comprised of the usual suspects along with trade publications.
 You want it so badly you can taste it.
 However, has the holy grail blinded you to the contributions of bloggers, freelancers, and podcasters?
 Believe me when I say that editors and reporters read smaller outlets; therefore, you should be in them too.
 The point is this: don’t get so stuck on the big boys that you miss opportunities ripe for the picking, the low-hanging fruit.
 Sometimes shiny objects can be a distraction to your focus.
 Spread your wings, diversify your outreach, and keep your eyes on everything in your path; it may be the best win of the quarter.

 You have gotten some great wins into your first few months of public relations.
 You want to pull together a media report to show the traction, the engagement, and the article clicks made thus far.
 However, you have run into a problem—you forgot to take note of where you started.
-It is close to impossible to measure success, over time, if you don’t have a comparison point, or know where you were before the PR program began.
+It is close to impossible to measure success, over time, if you don’t have a comparison point, or know where you were before the public relations program began.
 How many articles did you have?
 How many views, how many social shares, how many contacts became sales, how many links were in the articles, and how do your efforts compare with your competitors and their media relations?
 With PR you should show the starting place in order to measure effectively over time.
 Therefore, take stock of where you are before you begin.
 Without this step, PR may be short-lived since the executive team will have a difficult time understanding the value of the program.

-You have just started the PR program.
+You have just started the public relations program.
 You would like to reach out to the reporter of an article you just saw, to add extra value and insert a company thought leader into the conversation, except, you aren’t sure who should be the thought leader; neither the areas of expertise nor the persons responsible were determined ahead of time.
 In PR, time is of the essence and your missed opportunity will be a benefit for your competitor.
 Before kicking off your program, double-check that everyone is on the same page.
 Determine each area of interest and the individuals from the organization who will be media-facing.
 Know who is doing what and when.
 If expectations are not clear, another bird will eat your worm.

 Public relations is a necessary component to a comprehensive marketing strategy, but don’t go at it half-baked.
 Take time to understand your strategy.
 Start out small and expand your wings as interest builds.
 Reach out to freelancers, as a relationship with one can mean a win at numerous outlets.
 Take notice of where you are before you begin and make sure everyone is on the same page.
 When all i’s are dotted and t’s are crossed, public relations will take your brand to the next level.